 The IATA Pay prototype has been fully developed and successfully tested in the United Kingdom and Germany markets.

-IATA Pay addresses these issues and aims to create an alternative solution that is cost-effective, highly secure, and improves working capital.
+IATA Pay aims to create an alternative payment solution which will be cost-effective, highly secure and optimize cash flow.

 - Highly secure